Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 - Software platforms for working with biblical texts (translation, annotation, queries, research, etc.)
 - Images of manuscripts
 - Transcriptions of manuscripts
-- Critical Editions of Biblical Texts
+- Critical editions of biblical texts
 - Morphologies
 - Syntactic analyses
 - Headings and passage boundaries